tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 At the time of writing, several standard and proprietary remote attestation technologies are in use.
 This specification aims to remain as technology-agnostic as possible concerning implemented remote attestation technologies.
 As a result, this document focuses on the conveyance of Evidence and Attestation Results as part of the payloads defined by Exported Authenticators.
 The end-entity certificate is associated with key material that serves as an Attestation Key, which acts as Evidence originating from the Attester.

-This document builds upon two foundational specifications:
+This document builds upon three foundational specifications:

-- RATS Architecture {{RFC9334}}: The RATS (Remote Attestation Procedures) architecture defines how remote attestation systems establish trust between parties by exchanging Evidence and Attestation Results.
-These interactions can follow different models, such as the passport or background check model, depending on the order of data flow in the system.
+- RATS (Remote Attestation Procedures) Architecture {{RFC9334}}: RFC 9334 defines how remote attestation systems establish trust between parties by exchanging Evidence and Attestation Results.
+These interactions can follow different models, such as the passport or the background check model, depending on the order of data flow in the system.

-- TLS Exported Authenticators {{RFC9261}}: The core idea is to allow bi-directional post-handshake authentication.
+- TLS Exported Authenticators {{RFC9261}}: RFC 9261 offers bi-directional, post-handshake authentication.
 Once a TLS connection is established, both peers can send an authenticator request message at any point after the handshake.
-This message from Server and Client uses CertificateRequest and ClientCertificateRequest message, respectively.
+This message from the server and the client uses the CertificateRequest and the ClientCertificateRequest messages, respectively.
 The peer receiving the authenticator request message can respond with an Authenticator consisting of Certificate, CertificateVerify, and Finished messages.
 These messages can then be validated by the other peer.
-The mechanisms described in this document focus primarily on the server's ability to generate TLS Exported Authenticators.
 Each authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
 The Handshake Context is the same for both parties, but the Finished MAC Key differs depending on whether the authenticator is created by the client or the server.
 Verified authenticators result in the validation of certificate chains and confirmed possession of the private key.
 These certificates can be integrated into a collection of available certificates, and desired certificates can also be described within these collections.

-This specification reuses exported authenticators to carry Evidence and/or Attestation Results.
+- RATS Conceptual Messages Wrapper (CMW) {{I-D.ietf-rats-msg-wrap}}: CMW provides a convenient encapsulation of Evidence and Attestation Result payloads thereby provide an abstraction of the utilized attestation technology.
+This specification reuses exported authenticators to carry Evidence and/or Attestation Results wrapped via the CMW.
 While exported authenticators traditionally deal with certificates, in this document, we use them for key attestation.
 Consequently, this mechanism applies specifically to remote attestation technologies that offer key attestation, though the encoding format is not restricted to X.509 certificates.

 # Terminology